b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to adjust the line with of the selected FrameStyle

-..  note:: Not yet tested
+	``FrameStyle is required``

+..  code-block:: python

-    ui.Tree({ 'ID':'my_tree', 'LineWidth': 2 })
+    ui.Tree({ 'ID':'tree_1', 'FrameStyle': 1, 'LineWidth': 4 })

+..  image:: images/UI_tree_linewidth.png
+	:width: 400px
+	:align: center

 MidLineWidth